Nonparametric estimation of the jump rate in mean field interacting systems of neurons: The model, assumptions and main results

 \begin{remark} We obtain the same $L^2$- rate of convergence $ O (N^{ - \frac{2\beta}{ 1 + 2 \beta } })$ as for the density estimation in the classical i.i.d. setting.
 In particular, our rate of convergence should be optimal.
-A rigorous proof would rely on the LAN property for a parametric version of our statistical model.
+A rigorous proof would rely on the \bdc Local Asymptotic Normality (LAN) \ec property for a parametric version of our statistical model (we refer to the proof of Theorem 2.2 in \cite{hhl}).
 The roadmap to obtain the LAN property is classical and follows ideas that can already be found in \cite{evathese}, we do not further investigate this question here. \end{remark}

 \begin{remark}[{\bf Some remarks on partial observation schemes}] Suppose that we are only observing a subsystem of the whole system of neurons.
-More precisely, let us assume that we have access to the trajectories of the first $ \gamma_N $ neurons, where $ \gamma_N \in \N$ such that $ \gamma_N \to \infty $ as $ N \to \infty, $ $ \gamma_N \le N.$ Then we build our estimator based on the observation of the spiking times of this subsystem.
+More precisely, let us assume that we have access to the spiking times of the first $ \gamma_N $ neurons, where $ \gamma_N \in \N$ such that $ \gamma_N \to \infty $ as $ N \to \infty, $ $ \gamma_N \le N.$ Then we build our estimator based on the observation of the spiking times of this subsystem.
 In terms of the underlying Poisson random measures, the estimator then reads as

 The results of Theorem \ref{theo:main} remain true with the following modifications: Item a) holds with $ h_N = {\mathcal O} (\gamma_N^{ - \frac{1}{ 2 \beta + 1 }})$ and $r_N=\gamma_N^{\frac{2\beta}{2{\beta}+1}}.$ Item b) holds with $h_N = o ( \gamma_N^{ - \frac{1}{ 2 \beta + 1 } }) $ and with $ \sqrt{ \gamma_N h_N} $ instead of $ \sqrt{ N h_N} .$ \end{remark}